tiket-oss/remiro/README.md

 # Redis address
 Addr = "redis-source:6379"

+# Password to use when connecting to Redis server
+Password = "foobared"

 # Connection pooling: determine how many maximum idle connections
 # to allow
 MaxIdleConns = 50